What Is Permissible in The Christian Marriage Bed?

 “Let no one then seek his own good and advantage and profit, but [rather] each one of the other [let him seek the welfare of his neighbor].”
 1 Corinthians 10;24 “

-If your problem is being too reserved, you probably don’t have this problem.
-But it’s important to understand that being married does not mean anything goes in your bedroom.
+It’s important to understand that being married does not mean anything goes in your bedroom.

 Any sexual act which degrades, dehumanizes, disrespects one or both of you, should not have a place in your marriage.